sergeych/hybrid8/README.md

 ## Main difference from therubyracer/features not ready

-*This version is not (yet?) thread safe*.
+- This version is not (yet?) thread safe*.
 For the sake of effectiveness, do not access same H8::Context and its returned values from concurrent threads.
-Use Mutexes!
+Use Mutexes if need.

+The pity thing is, if we will Lock() the context on each call to it, the performance degradation will be notable and no matter whether you need threading with it.
+So, if you really need it, you wrap it with Mutex or whatever you want, without slowing down all the rest of us.

+- Script is executed in the calling ruby thread without unblocking it (other ruby threads can not perform on this core while javascript code runs).

+The same performance reason.
+If we release gvl on script start and reacquire it every time the ruby object, callback, class, whatever is referenced from JS, the execution will considerably degrade.
+As this gem is intended to let javascript/coffescript tightly integrate with ruby objects we have decided to not to slow down everything.
+If it is a problem, lets discuss it.

 - correct and accurate object tracking in both JS and Ruby VMs, GC aware.

-- passed thru objects and exceptions in js -> ruby -> js -> ruby chains are usually kept unchanged, e.g. wrapped in one language then unwrapped when passed to the original language

 - Not Yet: source information in uncaught exception in js

-- Script is executed in the calling ruby thread without unblocking it (for the sake of effectiveness).
-If we would release GIL and reacquire it, it would take more time.
-And there is no multithreading support yet (this one might be added soon).

 ## Installation